Las Vegas Sands Corp. (LVS) Just Got Our Attention

 LVS’s Market Performance

-LVS stocks went up by 0.31% for the week, with a monthly drop of -8.83% and a quarterly performance of -18.99%, while its annual performance rate touched 9.48%.
-The volatility ratio for the week stands at 2.03% while the volatility levels for the past 30 days are set at 2.23% for Las Vegas Sands Corp..
-The simple moving average for the period of the last 20 days is -4.23% for LVS stocks with a simple moving average of -7.96% for the last 200 days.
+LVS stocks went down by -3.86% for the week, with a monthly drop of -7.89% and a quarterly performance of -17.19%, while its annual performance rate touched 11.59%.
+The volatility ratio for the week stands at 2.72% while the volatility levels for the past 30 days are set at 2.35% for Las Vegas Sands Corp..
+The simple moving average for the period of the last 20 days is -3.47% for LVS stocks with a simple moving average of -8.97% for the last 200 days.

 Analysts’ Opinion of LVS